 About Esports Tales

-Indeed, the web doesn’t lack sources for esports news and coverage, but we want to be different.
-While not neglecting everyday news, we wish to produce also more content requested by the community:
+The web doesn’t lack sources for esports news and coverage, but we want to be different: we prioritize the content requested by the community.

 We know that some players are excited about esports, while others just like the game.
 Here comes to play the “You”.
 Over time, we will give less weight to the least loved content, and focus our attention on what you really want.